yanqingluo/tibcoems-monitoring-extension/README.md

 ## Release Notes

+### Version 2.3.6
+  - Changed logging level in shouldMonitorDestination() from `INFO` to `DEBUG`.

+### Version 2.3.5
+  - Adds new SSL configuration properties: `sslIdentityFile`, `sslIdentityPassword`, `sslTrustedCerts`, `sslIssuerCerts`, `sslDebug`, `sslVendor`, `sslVerifyHost`, `sslVerifyHostName`.
+    Please check the `monitor.xml` bundled with this release for details.

+### Version 2.3.4
+  - Adding support for SSL and topics.

 ### Version 2.3.2
   - Added new derived metrics: InboundMessagesPerMinute, OutboundMessagesPerMinute, InboundBytesPerMinute, and OutboundBytesPerMinute.
   - General cleanup of code.

 ### Version 2.3.1